-The Corps currently has one dredge working in Southwest Pass.
-In addition, there are three dredges working in the crossings above New Orleans.
+The Corps currently has three dredges working in the crossings above New Orleans.

 The State of Louisiana has awarded a marsh creation project that will require a river closure.
 At the start of the project, a pipeline will be laid across the channel to allow sediment to be pumped across the river.
 A one-day (12 hour) closure of the channel will be required to allow for the safe submersion of the pipeline.
 The submersion of the pipeline/closure will take place once the river has crested and is below 10 feet.
-A confirmation of the actual date of the closure will be sent once finalized.
+The closure is scheduled for Tuesday, August 17th, from 0600 – 1800.

 Recommended loading draft for Southwest Pass is 48 feet.

 Recommended loading draft for their area of the river is 47 feet.